IED Frequently Asked Questions

 they can fight for control of the fuel mixture.
 We always recommend you try to

-work with your original fuel controller before adding an IED.
+work with your original fuel controller before adding an XIED.
 Because the

 PCIII actually turns off closed loop mode, you have to take off the PCIII

-supplied O2 eliminators and install the IED's.
+supplied O2 eliminators and install the XIED's.
 This does negate the tuning map

 in the PCIII.